marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-move-the-information-to-the-authority-considered-harmful.md

 You need to take this higher up.
 To the management team.
 They make the decisions in matters like these, cutting across departments.

-In order to present this information in a correct way you need to **summarise** the information, calculate a **business case** and present some certainty of **positive** improvement (or they will not look at it) and finally **get time** with the correct people in a meeting where they are ready to make the decision.
+In order to present this information in a correct way you need to **summarize** the information, calculate a **business case** and present some certainty of **positive** improvement (or they will not look at it) and finally **get time** with the correct people in a meeting where they are ready to make the decision.

 Since they only meet for 1 hour per week (if you are lucky) they will have a lot of things on their agenda.
 That means that you need to digest and be concrete in the information that you present - making **only the important** parts stand out.